astreus-ai/astreus-x-plugin/README.md

 - **Comprehensive X Integration**: Access profiles, tweets, search, post tweets, and more
 - **Poll Support**: Create polls on X
 - **Rich Media Support**: Post tweets with images and videos
+- **Enhanced Logging**: Detailed logging of API requests and responses for improved debugging
+- **Integration with Astreus Logger**: Consistent logging patterns with the core framework

 ## Installation